 When to Use Z275 Galvanized Steel

-Z275 is the most commonly used coating and offers a strong balance between cost and corrosion resistance.
+Z275 is widely accepted as the industry standard for general construction and offers a strong balance between cost and durability.

 Typical applications: